 The Common Seal and Coat of Arms of Harwich

-The 1604 Charter required the provision of a Common Seal to validate the official documents issuing from the Council.
+The 1604 Charter required the provision of a Common Seal to validate the official documents issued from the Council.
 It took the form of a silver roundel deeply inscribed with a Portcullis, having three crossbars and embellished with chains fastened by rings to the upper corners of the frame.
 The seal, attached to an ivory handle, would be used to make an impression on a wax disc affixed to a document.

 In November, 1758, the Minutes of the Court of Common Council recorded the adoption of a rather more elaborate Coat of Arms, described in appropriate heraldic terms, which translated ran as follows: